wildabeast/appmaker/readme.md

 When can I use it?
 ------------------

-NudgePad will launch for the general public at some point in late 2013.
+NudgePad 1.0 will launch to the general public at some point in late 2013.

 If you are a developer, now is a great time to get involved in the NudgePad community.
 Your contributions can have a big impact.
-You also can have a leg up on building things!
-People have already used NudgePad to win hackathons, amongst other successes.
+You also can have a head start on learning to use NudgePad to build projects faster.

+At least one team has already used NudgePad to win a hackathon, amongst other early successes.

 Table of Contents